 Do you remember the first time you saw a sex scene on TV?
 The red roses, the candles, the lights, the perfect people who had a perfectly perfect experience…

-This is distinct from another condition called vulvodynia, which is a general pain in the genital region that comes and goes – and that can be, but isn’t always, associated with sex.
+This is distinct from another condition called vulvodynia, which is a general pain in the genital region that comes and goes.
+Vulvodynia can be, but isn’t always, associated with sex.

-Hold up: before we go any further in this conversation, let’s take a beat to address the elephant in the room.
-How the heck do you pronounce dyspareunia?
+Before we go any further in this conversation, let’s take a beat to address the elephant in the room.
+How do you pronounce dyspareunia?

 Like with many things, it depends where you are and is somewhat of a caramel-caramel situation.
 But, the most common way to pronounce this word is:

 The word has its origins in Ancient Greek: dys=bad, pareunia = sexual intercourse.
 Now that we know how to pronounce it, let’s discuss it.